-Programs B Admission Requirements
+Program B Admission Requirements

-- Graduation from University of Alberta Dental Hygiene Diploma program prior to 1998 or dental hygiene graduates of other accredited Canadian or international dental hygiene programs. - 2.
-Minimum GPA of 2.0 in the above program. - For non-graduates of the University of Alberta program, applicants must have completed an additional ★30 of which the following are required: a.
+- Graduation from University of Alberta Dental Hygiene Diploma program prior to 1998 and 2008 onward or dental hygiene graduates of other accredited Canadian or international dental hygiene programs. - 2.
+Minimum GPA of 2.0 in the above program. - 3.
+For University of Alberta Dental Hygiene Diploma graduates whose program was 2 years in length and all non-graduates of the University of Alberta program, applicants must have completed an additional ★30 of which the following are required: - a.
 English (★6) - b.
 Psychology (★3) - c.
 Sociology or Humanities (★3) - d.
-Statistics (\3) - For non-graduates of the University of Alberta program, proof of licensure to practice dental hygiene within Canada.
+Statistics (★3) - For non-graduates of the University of Alberta program, proof of licensure to practice dental hygiene within Canada.